-Missouri IPPs to maintain claims under Missouri's consumer protection statute, the Missouri Merchandising Practices Act ("MMPA"), Mo.
+Deceptive and Unfair Trade Practices Act, Fl.
+Stat. §§ 501.201, et seq., based upon their allegations of three vertical conspiracies and an allegation of attempted monopolization, to the extent that the claims are predicated on a national market.55 Finally, the Court permitted Missouri IPPs to maintain claims under Missouri's consumer protection statute, the Missouri Merchandising Practices Act, Mo.
 Ann.
-Stat. § 407.020, based on allegations of three vertical conspiracies (one between Pool and each Manufacturer Defendant) and an allegation of attempted monopolization (by Pool), to the extent that the allegations are predicated on a national market.34
+Stat. § 407.020, based on allegations of three vertical conspiracies and an allegation of attempted monopolization, to the extent that the allegations are predicated on a national market.56

-With respect to the alleged vertical agreements between Pool and the three manufacturing defendants, IPPs in all four states allege the same conduct and advance the same theory as to why that conduct violates the state antitrust or consumer protection laws of their respective states.
+With respect to the alleged vertical agreements between Pool and the three Manufacturer Defendants, IPPs in all four states allege the same conduct and advance the same theory as to why that conduct violates the state antitrust or consumer protection laws of their respective states.
 The Court could list any number of common questions of fact critical to establishing these violations.
 For example:

-- Whether there was an anticompetitive agreement between Pool and each manufacturer defendant? - 2.
+- 1. Whether there was an anticompetitive agreement between Pool and each Manufacturer Defendant? - 2.
 What was the scope of the alleged agreements? - 3.
-What effect, if any, did the alleged agreements have on the pool products distribution market?
+What effect, if any, did the alleged agreements have on the Pool Products Distribution Market?